 Many tests may be used to diagnose amyloidosis and find out which parts of the body are affected.
 Some tests may also determine which treatments may be the most effective.
 A biopsy is the only way to make a definitive diagnosis of amyloidosis.
 Imaging tests may be used to find out whether organs, such as the heart or kidneys, are affected.
+This list describes options for diagnosing this condition, but not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition